CitrineInformatics/gemd-docs/docs/specification/objects.md

 ---
 ## Ingredient Run

 A particular instance of an ingredient spec.
-Note that the `name` and `labels` for an Ingredient Spec are shared with all associated Ingredient Runs.
+Note that the `name` and `labels` for an Ingredient Run are inherited from its spec.

 *Due to complexities of implementation, care must be taken in constructing Ingredient Runs.*  See [Known Limitations](../../known_limitations).